 Also, those unnecessary ordering constraints may affect compiler transformations.
-In this example, if the mailboxes are contiguous in memory, it would be possible to load multiple mailboxes at a time using a wide (SIMD) load instruction, but this may be disallowed by the ordering constraints implied by the load_acquire operation.
+In this example, if the mailboxes are contiguous in memory, it would be possible to load multiple mailboxes at a time using a wide (SIMD) load instruction, but that would be disallowed by the ordering constraints implied by the load_acquire operation.

-4.2.
+5.2.
 Multiple lock release: release fences

 The standalone release fence is useful when multiple signals need to be sent after an operation has been completed.
-One such example is when releasing multiple $locks^4$:
+One such example is when releasing multiple locks5: